weaveworks/weave/troubleshooting.md

 launching weave.
 Be warned, this will log information on a per-packet basis, so can produce a lot of output.

+Another useful debugging technique is to attach standard packet capture and analysis tools, such as tcpdump and wireshark, to the `weave` network bridge on the host.

 One can ask a weave router to report its status with

     weave status